mmonti92/mmonti92.github.io/docs/_posts/2024-02-01-New paper out!.markdown

 This is a nice work where we used some nice computational techniques (principal ocmponent analysis) to exploit coherent phonon excitations in order to measure the spectral phase of a chirped broadband pulse.
 Very useful as a simple method to measure precisly, and in situ, time zero in a pump-probe experiment.

-Congratulations to the first author Emmanuel that gets the first paper of his PhD out.
+Congratulations to the first author Emmanuel that gets the second paper of his PhD out.
 </p>